ibara/8088ify/README.md

 future with a built-in `strtol()` function, but as Open Watcom v2 has the function, I have not (yet) found a need.

+`8088ify` can be compiled as a standalone application for Unix, natively compiled on MS-DOS using Open Watcom v2, cross compiled on Unix for MS-DOS using the Amsterdam Compiler Kit, or cross compiled on Unix for CP/M using the Amsterdam Compiler Kit.

 When compiling for Unix, the following compiler invocation is recomended:
 ```